undless/gatling.io-doc/content/reference/install/cloud/custom-sso/index.md

 ### Integration

 The Custom SSO Group Mapping feature is exclusively available with the OpenID Connect (OIDC) protocol.
-To enable this functionality, you must configure a custom scope named `gatling_sso` in your Identity Provider (IdP).
+To enable this functionality, you must configure a custom scope named `gatling-sso` in your Identity Provider (IdP).
 This scope should return a `gatling-groups` claim containing the complete list of groups that will be mapped to roles within the Gatling Enterprise.

 ### Overview